 Questions may be directed to firstname.lastname@example.org.

-2. Students of any rank and major are eligible to submit an abstract, but you must be in good standing with the University and not have graduated earlier than Summer Semester 2013.
+2. Current undergraduates of any rank and major are eligible to submit an abstract, but you must be in good standing with the University.
+Summer and Autumn Term 2014 graduates are eligible to submit an abstract for the 2015 Forum.
 Students may be enrolled at any OSU campus.
 Students in a joint undergraduate/MS program will be considered as undergraduates during their first four years.

 c.
 Students who have spent at least one summer or two semesters on their project.

 8. Application to present at the Denman can be confirmed if required for an award, fellowship, OSU course, etc., but participation in the Denman Forum cannot be guaranteed.

 9. Standards of scholarly integrity apply to all abstracts and presentations.

 1. The abstract should be written in paragraph format and cover the following topics (but do not use these as headings or sections in the abstract body):

 c.
 Methodology or process

 e.
 Conclusions about the broader implications of your work